-Use the system mtu global configuration command to set the maximum packet size or maximum transmission unit (MTU) size for Gigabit Ethernet ports.
+Use the system mtu global configuration command to set the maximum packet size or maximum transmission unit (MTU) size for Gigabit Ethernet ports or for Fast Ethernet (10/100) ports.
 Use the no form of this command to restore the global MTU value to its default value.